goodnightng0/Gomoku/README.md

 ## Implementation Results
 <p align="center">
+  1. Enter your first move<br>
 <img src="/results/result1.png" height="50%" width="50%" alt="Result #1"></img></p>

 <p align="center">
+  2. The program will return a move for the AI gomoku computer<br>
 <img src="/results/result2.png" height="40%" width="40%" alt="Result #2"></img></p>

 <p align="center">
+  3. After a number of moves(omitted), when there is a winner it will print the result along with the heuristic scores<br>
 <img src="/results/result3.png" height="30%" width="30%" alt="Result #3"></img></p>